 A cheque has a front and back page.

-All your details like your branch, address, IFSC code, Account number, cheque number, MICR code, etc are printed on the front page of the cheque, so you don’t have to worry about making any mistakes in it.
+All your details like your branch, address, IFSC code, Account number, cheque number, MICR code, etc are printed on the front page of the cheque, so you don’t have to worry about making any mistakes.

-You need to fill in only the name of the name of the person to whom you are giving permission for the withdrawal of the money, withdrawal amount, and date.
+You need to fill in only the name of the name of the person to whom you are permitting the withdrawal of the money, withdrawal amount, and date.

 If other parties are going to withdraw the money on our behalf, write the name of the party on the front page of the cheque.